Parrisu/EventTrackerProject/README.md

 ### Lessons Learned
 <p>
-    There were two big things I took away from this project.
+    There were two big things I took away from the first half project.
 The first being HTTP Requests and how they are used.
 The second coming from the JpaRepository interface.
 </p>
 <p>
     HTTP Requests are made of four pieces.
 A request line, header, blank line, and optional body.
 The request lines are the standard methods such as GET, POST, UDATE, or DELETE.
 Next would be your request header that has the ability to pass information about that request.
 A blank line follows to indicate the end of the said header.
 Finally an optional body that is used to send data with it.